etijskens/et-micc/tutorials/TUTORIAL-1.rst

 * :file:`AUTHORS.rst` list the contributors to the project
 * :file:`HISTORY.rst` which should describe the changes that were made to the code.

 The :file:`.rst` extenstion stands for reStructuredText_.
-It iss a simple and concise approach to text formatting.
+It is a simple and concise approach to text formatting.

 If you add components to your project through micc_, care is taken that the